Tax issues in France

 During the lease, as you understood, everything is sorted out for you.
 The only tax that remains at the expense of the owner is the land tax (Taxe Fonciere).
 Everything else is covered by the management company.

 After the end of the 18 year lease, if you decide not to renew the lease for another 9 years, the management company will not anymore cover the fees mentioned:

 Ø Council tax (Taxe d’habitation)

 Ø Charges de co-propriete averaging €30 – 40 /m2 (co-ownership charges which covers the maintenance of the common parts)

 Ø Your mortgage will be fully paid off

 Of course if you decide to rent out yourself your property after breaking the lease, those charges would be paid by the tenants who occupy your property.

-Overall, this needs to be considered as a long term investment with an additional revenue, and a secondary home for the whole family.
+Overall, we need to consider this long term investment as an additional revenue, a secondary house for the whole family.